DanRoscigno/GKE-on-Prem-logging-and-metrics/README.md

 ### Deploy example application
 This uses the Guestbook app from the Kubernetes docs.
 The YAML has been concatenated into a single manifest, and Apache HTTP mod Status has been enabled for metrics gathering.

 Before you deploy the manifest have a look at the frontend service.
 You may need to edit this service so that the service is exposed to your internal network.
-The network topology of the lab where this example was developed has a load balancer in front of the GKE On-Prem environment, and so the service specifies an IP Address assocuiated with the load balancer.
+The network topology of the lab where this example was developed has a load balancer in front of the GKE On-Prem environment, and so the service specifies an IP Address associated with the load balancer.
 Your configuration will likely be different.

 ```
 ---